johnnynguyen2104/Imagegram/README.md

 # Imagegram
-A system that allows you to upload images and comment on them
+A system that allows you to upload images and comment on them.

 ## How Far Did I Get?
 - I have done the implementation that described in the User Stories section as well as most of the functional requirements and the non-functional requirements.
 - However, I did not check the slow connection cases.
-About the `Maximum image size - 100MB`, by default Azure Function limits the HTTP request length (please refer [this](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp#limits))
+About the `Maximum image size - 100MB`, by default Azure Function limits the HTTP request length (please refer [this](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp#limits)).

 ## Technologies
 Azure Function, Sql Server, Dapper.